 - 37% are grossly under enrolled; delaying the approval of drugs

-- Increasing development costs are most egregiously, preventing patients from taking advantage of medical breakthroughs in technology
+- Increasing development costs and lack of insurance coverage for trial related expenses are most egregiously preventing patients from taking advantage of medical breakthroughs in technology

 Only 6% of eligible patients participate in trials and only 5% are racial or ethnic minorities.
 This negatively affects statistically valid assessment of the safety, efficacy and value of new therapeutic agents for multiple segments of our population.